danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ### 4. Create the labels on GitHub

-Up to this point everything was local markdown.
+Up to this point everything was written in markdown files in my local `scratch` dir.
 Now the labels needed to actually exist on GitHub before I could attach them to issues:

 > read: scratch/rails-audit/github-issue-new-labels.md
 > then create the new labels